Pooch63/Pooch63/README.md

 - 👋 Hi, I’m @Pooch63
-- 👀 I’m interested in JavaScrip, both frontend and backend - essentially, web design.
+- 👀 I’m interested in JavaScript, both frontend and backend - essentially, web design.
 - 🌱 I’m currently learning Svelte.
 - 💞️ I’m looking to collaborate on TBD.
 - 📫 How to reach me ...